 This provides a flexible way to manage projects, based on an inter-agency understanding of good practice.
 See for example The Science in Adaptive Management (ILO, 2016) for the DCED Standard in context, as a ‘widely accepted’ process framework that brings discipline to the learning process.

 Introductory resources can be found at the bottom of the page.
-An interactive map of over 100 programmes currently using the DCED Standard can be found here.
+An interactive map of over 150 projects currently using the DCED Standard can be found here.
 In summary, using the DCED Standard has the following benefits for implementing agencies:

 The DCED Standard is particularly relevant to those implementing sophisticated programmes within complex market systems, who need some assurance that they are being effective.
 By encouraging their grantees to use the DCED Standard, and offering the necessary means for them to do so well, donors can enhance the quality of their programmes.
 SDC has published a guide for staff on where and how to use the Standard framework, available here.